 Somewhere along the way from childhood to adulthood, most of us subconsciously changed the way we breathe – and not for the better.
-As babies and children, we naturally breathe deeper - ever notice how a baby’s belly rises and falls as they breathe in and out?
+As babies and children, we naturally breathe deeper.
+Have you ever noticed how a baby’s belly rises and falls as they breathe in and out?
 Yet as adults, it’s our chest that rises and falls when we breathe.

 Other posts you may like: